Kamotek/kotlin-api-get/README.md

 - test packages
   - io - handles very simple tests for PostSaver and PostSerializer classes
   - network - handles very simple tests for PostApiClient class

+## Additional things:

+- Dockerfile:
+  - Simple script that builds and runs light and simple container
+- Github Actions Workflow:
+  - Simple workflow yaml script that lints and runs tests on the project